The nineteen year eleven month career of D5229/25079 was split between allocations to London Midland, Eastern & Scottish Region depots.

 On September 8th 25079 worked the 14.44 Glasgow Queen Street - Dundee.

 During July 25079 was active on a variety of Scottish passenger workings.
-It started on 6th (?) with the 01.05 Perth - Aberdeen, followed on the 15th & 16th with a Carlisle - Glasgow working.
+It started on 6th (?) with the 01.05 Perth - Aberdeen, then noted at Ayr on July 10th with parcels stock, followed on the 15th & 16th with a Carlisle - Glasgow working.
 On 27th it was back to the early morning Perth - Aberdeen trip before closing out the month on the 30th's 05.55 Stirling - Edinburgh service.
 After July's busy workings August only produced 25079 on August 13th's 12.40 Glasgow Central - Carlisle and the 21st's 06.40 Glasgow Queen Street - Dundee.

 October and November brought more Scottish passenger workings for 25079, principally noted on the Edinburgh - Dundee route, with the third week of November being particularly hectic.